raganwald/braythwayt.com/_posts/2013-12-28-why-you-need-a-degree-to-work-for-bigco.md

 [It's not you, it's us][9].
 The plain fact is, you wouldn't be happy here.
 So buck up, look around, and see if you can get yourself into something a little more early stage.
 Consider starting your own company.

 Because [quite honestly][10]?
 I'd read your business plan any day.
-Your rÃ©sumÃ© would look better on top of a funding proposal than under a cover letter.
+Your résumé would look better on top of a funding proposal, than under a cover letter.

 Good luck out there.